A WW II story? Or a love story?

 Under roiling, iron-gray clouds, they all hurried into their SUVs to beat the storm.
 They pulled off, waving once more with big, tearful smiles.
 Edna’s sad face lingered at the window, her forehead pressed against the glass, her “Grandma Josie” eyes ablaze.

 Junior and Sarah would return from Indianapolis in a few days to check on her.

 Leaning on her cane more than usual, she stared out at the spot where their vehicles had been parked.
 Her shoulders sagged as if under a heavy weight.
 She couldn’t turn around.
 After three days of hugging, kissing, talking, reassurances, and attending-to, the dead quiet at her back sent an icy spider crawling up her spine.

 “Oh, James, why did you leave me?
 Such a wonderful dream-marriage we had.
 And you just had to end it, didn’t you?
 Damn you.”

 Fatigued and maneuvering with her cane against the worsening hip pain, she pushed the door shut and faced the silence.

-She clacked from the tiled foyer into the living room.
-She paused for a long moment to gaze at the pictures of her children and their families crowding the fireplace mantel.
+She click-clacked from the tiled foyer into the living room.
+Pictures of her children and their families crowded the fireplace mantel.
 She delayed lifting her attention higher to the large black-and-white photo on the wall.
 The young Josie beamed in her mother’s flowing white wedding gown.
 Next to her stood her proud-looking, handsome James in his Army service uniform sporting his “fruit salad.”

 “Damn you, damn you, damn you.”
 She banged her cane into the carpeting.
 A sharp pain cracked across her hand, knocking the wind out of her.